BnDLett/mlog-interpreter/README.md

 # Mindustry Logic Interpreter
 An interpreter that interprets Mindustry logic instructions.
-Keep in mind that this is in an alpha-esque state due to it being highly incomplete.
-Only a few instructions are implemented (just enough for fibonacci) and function properly.
+This is intended to trade off the behavior accuracy relative to mlog in order to maximize the instruction speed.
+This will also assume that the developer knows what they are doing.

 # Similar and equally-cool projects
 ## [Mindy](https://mindy.object.gay/)